Types of Aid

 - Direct PLUS Loans are available as a financial resource to parents of dependent students.
 The student must meet the general eligibility requirements for federal student aid, but does not have to demonstrate financial need for the parent to be eligible for a PLUS Loan.
 A credit history of the parents will be reviewed.
 Parents are responsible for repaying the loan.

-Tuition waivers are institutional awards that are used to "offset" the amount of tuition owed.
+Tuition waivers are institutional awards that are used to "offset" the cost of your tuition.
 These waivers can be applied against in-state and out-of-state tuition.
 Most tuition waivers are awarded based upon high school grade point average, ACT/SAT scores, high school class rank and transfer retention grade point averages.
-Award recipients are identified via information garnered from the Application for Admission and the General Scholarship Application.

 A tuition waiver for Oklahoma residents waives the designated amount of tuition only and is credited against the in-state tuition rate.
 Students are responsible for all fees.
 Non-resident and Texas county tuition waivers waive the tuition difference between the in-state and non-resident rate.
 These students are responsible for the remaining tuition costs and all fees.

-Work study is a student employment program that pays students $7.50/hour to work in various positions on campus.
+Work study is a student employment program that pays students minimum wage to work in a variety of positions on campus.
 Students can use their work study earnings to help pay for tuition, fees, housing and other expenses.
 There are two types of work study available:

 - Institutionally funded employment requires enrollment in a minimum of 6 credit hours for fall or spring or at least 3 credit hours for summer.

-- Federally funded employment requires that you meet federal eligibility as determined by the outcome of your FAFSA, and you must be enrolled in a minimum of 6 credit hours for fall, spring or summer.
+- Federally funded employment requires that you meet federal eligibility as determined by the outcome of your FAFSA.

 Enrolled students can find open workstudy positions on campus on the Quick Links menu in AggieAccess.